xn--nding-jua/egocart/Readme.md

 * two full-featured B6-inverters to control up to two motors independently
 * touchscreen headup-display using a RaspberryPi Zero
 * input-voltages either 24V, 36V or 48V with input-currents of up to 20A (1kW@48V)

-## Information

-This project is within the early planning-phase.
-More information will follow.

-Time-schedule:
-* 07/2023: first tests with TI Motorware (Already done.
-Sensorless BLDC is rotating with working speed-controller controlled via SCI/UART)
-* Begin of 08/2023: design of the hardware (two 3-phase-inverters with voltage/current-measurement, gate-drivers and MOSFETs)
-* Mid of 08/2023: Programming of motor-controller
-* 09/2023: test of the design and programming of the headup-display
-* 10/2023: whole system working

 ## Instructions
 * Download and install TI CodeComposerStudio from https://www.ti.com/tool/download/CCSTUDIO (v12.4 has been used for compiling)